wombleton/gitlaw-nz/acts/S/Securities Markets Act 1988.md

     *   (d) [section 35H][143] (offence for failing to publish information on substantial holdings or disclosures).

-    Section 43A: inserted, on 29 February 2008, by [section 12(1)][511] of the Securities Markets Amendment Act 2006 (2006 No 47).
+    Section 43A: inserted, on 29 February 2008, by [section 12(1)][513] of the Securities Markets Amendment Act 2006 (2006 No 47).

+    Section 43A(1): amended, on 1 July 2013, by [section 413][522] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 43A(2): amended, on 1 July 2013, by [section 413][522] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43B Penalties for failing to comply with Part 2B

-*   (1) A person who commits an offence against [section 36ZX][231] (offence for failing to comply with monitoring of registered exchange provisions) is liable on summary conviction to a fine not exceeding $30,000\.
+*   (1) A person who commits an offence against [section 36ZX][231] (offence for failing to comply with monitoring of registered exchange provisions) is liable on conviction to a fine not exceeding $30,000\.

-    (2) A person who commits an offence against any of the following sections is liable on summary conviction to a fine not exceeding $10,000 for every day or part of a day during which the contravention occurs:
+    (2) A person who commits an offence against any of the following sections is liable on conviction to a fine not exceeding $10,000 for every day or part of a day during which the contravention occurs:

     *   (a) [section 36A(1)][150] (no holding out as securities exchange unless registered):